lavienbluu/e-technical-test/README.md

   * Run dimensions.customers.sql which in the SQL scripts folder
   * Run dimensions.items.sql which in the SQL scripts folder
   * Run dimensions.orders.sql which in the SQL scripts folder
+  * Run sales.salehistory.sql which in the SQL scripts folder

 5. Run a Python script in VSCode to upload day1 and day2 to database
   * Run batch_ingestion_day1.py